 Student debt and how working for Ecology can help Employees may be eligible for the Public Service Loan Forgiveness (PSLF) Program, which forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
 See https://studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service for more details. *See the Benefits tab in this announcement for more information

-Application Instructions: Please include the following documents as an attachment to your application:
+Application Instructions: In order to be considered, applicants MUST include the following documents as an attachment to their application:

 - A cover letter describing how your experience, skills and abilities meet the required qualifications of this position.

 Please complete the applicant profile when applying for this position.
 Or, you may paste the text of your resume within the profile's resume text field.